Women’s Sports Scene is on Fire in Atlanta

 Atlanta Harlequins

-The Atlanta Harlequins (formerly the Southeast Harlequins) are celebrating their 40th season as Atlanta’s women’s rugby team.
-Currently, the Harlequins play in the D1 Capital Union, meaning they travel up the East Coast to compete but have no home games.
-The team is a member of International Gay Rugby.
-Celebrating its 40th season, the team’s goals are an inspiration for everyone: Growth mindset, respect, inclusivity and team first (GRIT).
+The Atlanta Harlequins (formerly the Southeast Harlequins) has been playing for more than 40 years.
+Currently, the Harlequins play in the D1 Capital Union, meaning they travel up the East Coast to compete.
+In 2026, home games will be played at LUPO Field at Life University.
+The 2026 season runs from Feb.
+14 through the May 1-3 Atlantic Super Regionals.
+The team’s goals are an inspiration for everyone: Growth mindset, respect, inclusivity and team first (GRIT).

 Atlanta Roller Derby